Kratom & Pregnancy: What Do We Know So Far?

-However, If you are pregnant or you become pregnant while taking kratom, be honest and talk with your doctor about ways to safely stop using it.
+However, if you are pregnant or planning to become pregnant, be honest and talk with your doctor about ways to safely stop using kratom.

-Kratom could potentially pose a risk to your baby’s health, and there simply isn’t enough evidence to prove it’s safe for a developing fetus.
+Kratom could potentially risk your baby’s health, and there isn’t enough evidence to prove it’s safe for a developing fetus.

-One of the biggest issues with the use of kratom during pregnancy is the risk of liver toxicity.
+One of the most significant issues with using kratom during pregnancy is the risk of liver toxicity.